0x0z0n/z0n/posts/Outbound.md

 The session table's vars column contained Base64 encoded data.
 Decoding this data revealed an encrypted password for the user jacob and an auth_secret.

-The config.inc.php file also contained a des_key: rcmail-!24ByteDESkey Str.
+The config.inc.php file also contained a des_key: rcmail-!XXXXXXXXXXXX Str.

 ```
 tyler@mail:/var/www/html/roundcube/config$ cat config.inc.php